iomz/hito/README.md

 3. **Assign categories**:
    - In the modal view, click category buttons to assign/unassign categories to the current image
    - Categories are saved automatically to the data file (`.hito.json`)
-4. **Filter images**: Use the filter controls in the header to filter by category, name, or size
+4. **Filter images**: Use the filter controls in the header to filter by category, name, or size.
+For size filtering, select an operator (larger than, less than, or between) and enter the size value(s) in KB.
+When using "between", enter both the minimum and maximum values.
 5. **Sort images**: Use the sort dropdown to sort images by various criteria

 ### Customizing Hotkeys